Call for Panels

 Do you have an idea for a discussion panel at Chicago TARDIS?
 Let us know what it is and we’ll put our analytical minds to work on all the submissions to build our con schedule for 2019!
 Scroll to the bottom of this page to fill out the submission form.
 You can also go directly to the Google form to submit your ideas.

-Please take some time to read the info below or in the panel form to fully understand the small changes we have made to our programming submission and acceptance process:
+Please take some time to read the info below or in the panel form to fully understand our programming submission and acceptance process:

-- Panel ideas can come from anyone, whether you are registered for the convention or not.
+Panel ideas can come from anyone, whether you are registered for the convention or not.
 We want you to be there, but we won’t turn down a good idea!
-(Note that the call for panel participants, when it goes out later in the year, will ONLY be open to registered attendees, so why not register now if you haven’t done so already?)
+(Note that the call for panel participants, when it goes out later in the year, will ONLY be open to registered attendees.
+Why not register now if you haven’t done so already?)

-- This year, our panels (even those on the Main Stage) are being broken down into several distinct categories:
+Our panels (even those on the Main Stage) are broken down into several distinct categories:

 9. Submitting a panel idea and/or the convention’s acceptance of a panel idea does not constitute or suggest any formal agreement between the convention and the submitter.
 It does not mean you have any additional benefits, stature, remuneration or compensation.

 10. If an idea submitter also wants to be ON the panel, they MUST ALSO respond to the call for panel participants later in the year.
-Submitters will not automatically be added to panels.
+Those who submit panel ideas will not automatically be added to panels.

 11. The convention reserves the right to change the schedule and/or these rules if necessary for the well being of the convention and its attendees and guests.